 That screenplay—titled Endless Evil—gathered dust for several years until, in 2013, her coworker and best friend suggested she turn it into a novel.
 Amanda followed her advice and self-published Endless Evil in February of 2014.
 She immediately began the follow-up novel, White River, and published it that same year in August.

-Since then she’s released two other books in The Pruitt County Mysteries and her first standalone novel, The Ideal Woman, was released in August of 2017.
+Since then she’s released three other books in The Pruitt County Mysteries and her first standalone novel, The Ideal Woman, was released in August of 2017.

 Amanda grew up in Georgia and is currently in the process of renovating her childhood home with plans to live there.
 She’s had a menagerie of pets, and currently resides with two rambunctious tomcats who have no problem distracting Amanda from her writing for a cuddle session or playtime.
 Kimbrel was named after the former Atlanta Braves closing pitcher.
 She planned to name her second kitty Bosher after the Atlanta Falcons punter, but the name his foster mom gave him, Lupin, stuck.